 Where to find the finest pide, lahmacun and gözleme on this thrilling stretch of road in north London

-The closest thing Green Lanes has to an institution, this grocers-cum-butchers-cum- bakery-cum-patisserie has been serving the Turkish-Cypriot population since 1981.
-One of a smattering of shops left which are still decidedly Cypriot rather than mainland Turkish or Kurdish, the diverse clientele and staff still includes all the communities of Harringay by virtue of being the best.
-All the usual amenities of a supermarket can found here with a Turkish-Cypriot accent — the outstanding selection of sucuk (Turkish sausage) has a section all to itself, while the bakery sells small snacks of pide, borek and koupes (bulgur and meat croquettes) for between £1-2 a pop.
+The closest thing Green Lanes has to an institution, this grocers-cum-butchers-cum-bakery-cum-patisserie has been serving the Turkish-Cypriot population since 1981.
+One of a smattering of shops left which are still decidedly Cypriot rather than mainland Turkish or Kurdish, the diverse clientele and staff still includes all the communities of Harringay, by virtue of being the best.
+All the usual amenities of a supermarket can found here with a Turkish-Cypriot accent — the outstanding selection of sucuk (Turkish sausage) has a section all to itself, while the bakery sells small snacks of pide, borek and koupes (bulgur and meat croquettes) for between £1 and £2 a pop.

-The name notwithstanding, the sight of a woman (and it is always a woman) in the window kneading dough, stuffing it and frying it on a curved pan announces that the specialisation of this new cafe is gözleme.
+The name notwithstanding, the sight of a woman (and it is always a woman) in the window kneading dough, stuffing it and frying it on a curved pan announces that the specialisation of this cafe is gözleme.
 It’s possible to eat in, but these are ideally consumed in a hurry walking up and down the Lanes — fresh and piping hot from the pan, burning the tops of impatient mouths.
-Most gözleme are keenly priced at £2-2.50 depending on the stuffing, and it’s difficult to go wrong with spinach and cheese, potato, or minced meat.
-The real steal here, though, is takeaway manti — fingernail sized dumplings filled with minced meat that can be bought frozen by the kilo.
-These will provide sustenance for 5-6 meals with the mere addition of garlic yoghurt and chilli butter: a lazy chef’s dream.
+Most gözleme are keenly priced at £2 to £2.50 depending on the stuffing, and it’s difficult to go wrong with spinach and cheese, potato, or minced meat.
+The real steal here, though, is takeaway manti — fingernail-sized dumplings filled with minced meat, that can be bought frozen by the kilo.
+These will provide sustenance for several meals, with the mere addition of garlic yoghurt and chilli butter: a lazy chef’s dream.

-Shiny and recently renovated, Gökyüzü sticks out among its peers on the east side of Green Lanes as the slickest operation on the road.
-It’s not just all veneer, though.
-With no obvious specialisation Gökyüzü’s strong areas are consistency and abundance — a great meal is guaranteed whether stews, kebabs, pide or mezze are chosen — virtues that propelled it to Tripadvisor’s No.1 restaurant in London for a few weeks (back in 2013 when that maybe meant something.)
+Shiny Gökyüzü sticks out among its peers on the east side of Green Lanes as the slickest operation on the road.
+It’s not all veneer, though.
+With no obvious specialisation, Gökyüzü’s strong areas are consistency and abundance — a great meal is guaranteed whether stews, kebabs, pide or mezze are chosen — virtues that propelled it to Tripadvisor’s No.1 restaurant in London for a few weeks (back in 2013 when that maybe meant something.)
 Expect a queue on Fridays and weekends, but Hala (next on the list) is right next door for those who want to jump ship.
-Or try its newer branches in Walthamstow or on the Chingford section of the North Circular road.
+Or, try its newer branches in Walthamstow, or on the Chingford section of the North Circular road.

 Also featured in:

 Hala is arguably the best all-round restaurant on this stretch of Green Lanes.
-Hala means ‘aunt’ in Turkish — a name that’s reflected in the generosity of the home-style food, and by the sight of Turkish aunties making gözleme in the window every morning.
+It means “aunt” in Turkish, a name that’s reflected in the generosity of the home-style food, and by the sight of Turkish aunties making gözleme in the window every morning.
 Diners in the mood for meat should try the adana, kaburga (ribs) and pirzola (chops), mopped up with bread blessed with the juices and fat from the grill, but groups should make room for their excellent versions of içli köfte and manti instead of ordering starters.
-Solo eaters should also consider the humble paça çorbası; the Platonic ideal of a meat soup taken to its rich, buttery extreme, only achievable by careful stewing of gelatinous sheep’s foot.
-Washed down with ayran and some pickles this is the ultimate late-night hangover cure.
+Solo eaters should also consider the humble paça çorbası: The Platonic ideal of a meat soup taken to its rich, buttery extreme, only achievable by careful stewing of gelatinous sheep’s foot.
+With ayran and some pickles, this is the ultimate late-night hangover cure.

 Also featured in: